 Check the route in advance for attractions that might make a good break for the kids.
 But don’t be too fixed with your itinerary – any plans you make may have to change due to traffic or other circumstances on the day.

 Pass the time with songs that everyone enjoys by creating a music playlist before you set off (and prevent fights breaking out over who gets to play DJ).

 A DVD player can keep kids entertained for hours, and can be found relatively cheaply these days.
-A tablet computer is another good option, but make sure it is fully charged and that you have downloaded any movies the night before you travel so there’s no stress or disappointment on the day.
+A tablet computer is another good option, but make sure it's fully charged and that you've downloaded any movies the night before you travel so there’s no stress or disappointment on the day.

 What to bring on a road trip

 - Tasty snacks and treats – food can be a parent’s greatest weapon in the war against boredom in the car.
 It doesn’t have to be unhealthy either – pack fruit and healthy nibbles to keep young minds and stomachs busy